archicoop/CookieLawManagement/Documentation/Configuration/Languages/Index.rst

 Languages
 ^^^^^^^^^

-The extension works with the standard localization system, so you have only to configure properly your language in your typoscript setup using something like this:
+The extension works with the standard localization system, the configuration therefore depends on the TYPO3 version you are using.

+Up to TYPO3 8 you have to configure properly your language in your typoscript setup using something like this:

 config {
       sys_language_uid = 0